yenszen/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between .forEach and .map is that the former mutates the original array in question, whereas the latter returns a new array whilst keeping the original array unchanged.

 2. What is the difference between a function and a method?

+The difference between a function and a method is that the latter is a function that belongs to an object.
+In other words, a method is an object property that is assigned the value of a function.

 3. What is closure?

+Closure is the concept of being able to access an outer function’s scope from an inner function, but not having it work the other way around.

 4. Describe the four rules of the 'this' keyword.

+The four rules of the ‘this’ keyword are as follows: i) the value of ‘this’ will be the console Object when defined in the global scope ii) when a function is called by a preceding dot, the object before the dot is ‘this’ iii) ‘this’ refers to the specific instance of an object created and called by a constructor function iv) when the call or apply method is used, ‘this’ is explicitly defined.

 5. Why do we need super() in an extended class?

+We need super() in an extended class so as to inherit and initialize the characteristics (i.e. properties and methods) of the parent class.

 ## Project Set up